Hello amazing Friends! Welcome to Trash-to-Treasure Tuesday!! Today, I’m sharing how to stop bleed through once and for all!

 I’ve included a few affiliate links so you can find the products I use and love.

-I started with 100 grit sandpaper and my Ryobi Orbital Sander to remove the stain and gunk build-up…
+Starting with the top, I used 100 grit sandpaper and my Ryobi Orbital Sander to remove the stain and gunk build-up…

 Then I gave it a once-over with 220 grit until it was smooth.
 After cleaning up all the dust with my shop-vac, I used a soft cloth to apply a coat of Wood Conditioner to the top.
 (This allows the wood to take the stain more evenly.)